KenKundert/inform/doc/user.rst

 Color Class
 """""""""""

-The :class:`inform.Color` class creates colorizers, which are functions used to render text in a particular color.
+The :class:`Color` class creates colorizers, which are functions used to render text in a particular color.
 They combine their arguments in a manner very similar to an :ref:`informant <using informants>` and returns the result as a string, except the string is coded for the chosen color.
 Uses the *sep*, *template* and *wrap* keyword arguments to combine the arguments.